cirilomegg/Algorithms-in-Python/README.md

-# algorithms
+# Algorithms

-A collection of algorithms written in Python
+A collection of algorithms written in Python.

+I'll keep adding them as I implement them.